 How do I kill a cover crop without herbicides?

-Waiting allows for the nutrients to begin breaking down and moving out of the plant fiber and into the soils.
+Waiting allows for the nutrients to begin breaking down and moving out of the plant fiber and into the soil.
 Once you plant your seeds or transplants, they will be able to find and absorb those nutrients for healthy growth.

 What materials will I need to terminate a cover crop from my garden?